California - Considerations for Marijuana in the Workplace

 (California Rec.
 11362.45) This cited section does not change these employer rights and obligations, “… of public and private employers to maintain a drug and alcohol free workplace or require an employer to permit or accommodate the use, consumption, possession, transfer, display, transportation, sale, or growth of cannabis in the workplace, or affect the ability of employers to have policies prohibiting the use of cannabis by employees and prospective employees, or prevent employers from complying with state or federal law.”

-Although there is no specific drug testing law for private employers in California, in general because of case related policies and programs.
+Although there is no specific drug testing law for private employers in California, in general because of case law decisions, an experienced, state-specific attorney should be involved before implementing drug testing related policies and programs.

 California has a state constitution that includes a right to privacy which has implications to an employer’s drug testing operations.